0nn0/bookie/README.md

 The app is hosted on [Vercel](https://vercel.com/).
 Every commit pushed to the `main` branch will trigger a Production Deployment.

+## Dates

+Dates in the Postgres database are stored in the the ISO 8601 format (YYYY-MM-DD).
+There is no time information stored.
+When working with dates in the front-end, a date is parsed to a Date object using date-fns.

 ## Todo

 ### High priority